HVML/xGUI-Pro/README.md

 ## Tradmarks

-1) `HVML` is a registered tradmark of Beijing FMSoft Technologies.
-Co., Ltd. in China and other contries or regions.
+1) `HVML` is a registered tradmark of [FMSoft Technologies] in China and other contries or regions.

 ![HVML](https://www.fmsoft.cn/application/files/8116/1931/8777/HVML256132.jpg)

-2) `呼噜猫` is a registered tradmark of Beijing FMSoft Technologies.
-Co., Ltd. in China and other contries or regions.
+2) `呼噜猫` is a registered tradmark of [FMSoft Technologies] in China and other contries or regions.

 ![呼噜猫](https://www.fmsoft.cn/application/files/8416/1931/8781/256132.jpg)

-3) `Purring Cat` is a tradmark of Beijing FMSoft Technologies.
-Co., Ltd. in China and other contries or regions.
+3) `Purring Cat` is a tradmark of [FMSoft Technologies] in China and other contries or regions.

 ![Purring Cat](https://www.fmsoft.cn/application/files/2816/1931/9258/PurringCat256132.jpg)

-4) `PurC` is a tradmark of Beijing FMSoft Technologies.
-Co., Ltd. in China and other contries or regions.
+4) `PurC` is a tradmark of [FMSoft Technologies] in China and other contries or regions.

 ![PurC](https://www.fmsoft.cn/application/files/5716/2813/0470/PurC256132.jpg)